 Any, or all, of the above three important points of failure are enough to thwart any chance of success with a Pay for Performance Program.

 Do not question the wisdom of implementing a Pay for Performance Program but, rather, question the organization’s ability to construct, communicate and manage a Pay for Performance Program.

 The retailer who accepts that Pay for Performance is the best and most profitable way to run the business will set about ensuring the organization can handle it and will make the changes required to do so.

-The Single Most Important Benefit of a Pay for Performance Program in the Retail Organization:
+The Most Important Benefits of a Pay for Performance Program in the Retail Organization:

-Maximum Customer Loyalty – Superior service to, and treatment of, the employee serving the customer, including the compensation plan, leads to superior service to the Customer, resulting in increased Customer Loyalty; loyal customers being, overall, the most profitable customers for the organization as found and documented in the published Service-Profit Chain by Harvard Professors in the 1990’s.
+Maximum Customer Loyalty – Superior service to, and treatment of, the employee serving the customer, including the compensation plan, leads to superior service to the Customer, resulting in increased Customer Loyalty; loyal customers being, overall, the most profitable customers for the organization as found and documented in the published Service-Profit Chain by Harvard.